NUS Consulting Group Ltd. UK Energy & Sustainability Consulting

 The Key Principles are

-2. Transparent TPI (Broker/Consultancy) Energy Pricing & Product Information: Enabling customers to effectively compare TPIs, to facilitate competition in the TPI market and ensure that customers have full visibility of the TPIs commission/fees
+- Transparent TPI (Broker/Consultancy) Energy Pricing & Product Information: Enabling customers to effectively compare TPIs, to facilitate competition in the TPI market and ensure that customers have full visibility of the TPIs’ commission/fees

-3. Treating Customers Fairly: Ensuring that TPIs (Broker/Consultancy) treat customers fairly so as to increase customer engagement and trust in the market
+- Treating Customers Fairly: Ensuring that TPIs (Broker/Consultancy) treat customers fairly to increase customer engagement and trust in the market

-5. Appropriate Data Protection Arrangements: Provide assurance to customers that the regulatory requirements for data protection are met and promote trust in the market
+- Appropriate Data Protection Arrangements: Assure customers that the regulatory requirements for data protection are met and promote trust in the market

 NUS Consulting UK Complaints Procedure

-If you have cause to complain, we will deal with the issue in a fair and timely manner keeping a clear record of all communication throughout the process.
+If you have cause to complain, we will deal with the issue in a fair and timely manner, keeping a clear record of all communication throughout the process.
 We endeavour to provide a valued service to our clients and set standards for customer care.
-Under our complaints process we will endeavour to resolve all complaints within an 8 week timeframe.
+Under our complaints process, we will endeavour to resolve all complaints within an 8-week timeframe.
+A copy of the procedure can be provided by email or post upon request.

-In the event you are unhappy or feel it necessary to make a complaint please liaise with your point of contact setting out your issue in writing or via email.
-If you do not receive a response within 7 working days then please contact us via email:
+In the event you are unhappy or feel it necessary to make a complaint, please liaise with your point of contact, setting out your issue in writing or via email.
+If you do not receive a response within 7 working days, please contact us via email:

 contact@nusconsulting.co.uk